bitlather/academy-pgh-sessions/linux-commands/ls.md

 `ls`
 ====

 _This document assumes you are logged in as root.
-TO make sure you're in the right folder in order to follow along, run the following:_
+To make sure you're in the right folder in order to follow along, run the following:_

 ```
 root@af2e62e7233d:/# cd /